StanDimitroff/Alerts/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+Uncomment lines in `Localizable.strings` to test the translation.

 ## Requirements
+iOS 9.3 or higher, Swift 4

 ## Installation